EmTeeVee/MTV-Style-Music-Video-Title-Generator/README.md

 DON'T DO IT!
 -------------------------------------------------------------------------
 For everyone:
 Music Video Renamer (From Subtitles).ps1 is not part of this project.
-Do NOT use it!
+DO NOT USE IT!
 -------------------------------------------------------------------------
 For GP:
 Music Video Renamer (From Subtitles).ps1 is to rename your files.